trolie/spec/docs/decision-log/conditional-ratings.md

 ## Context

 There are certain transmission lines that can have different ratings depending on their configuration.
-The most frequent examples are underwater lines with cables packed tightly in trays, where certain combinations of the conductors may be turned on and off.
+A commonly cited example is underwater lines with cables packed tightly in trays, where certain combinations of the conductors may be turned on and off.
 Switching conductors on and off obviously changes the amount of copper that can carry electrons.
 However, to add additional complexity, the wires are close enough together